a-taniguchi/NPB-DAA-MLDA/README.md

 See "~/int/lda_config.json".
 The details are described in Nakamura's github. "https://github.com/naka-tomo/LightMLDA"
 + Other parameters (number of HDP-HLM candidates, number of categories in MLDA, number of utterances for each object, etc.)
 See "~/int/integrated.py".
 The details are described in the comments.
-+ Setting Word Queue Weights for Categorization
++ Setting word modality weights for categorization
 Can be set by the function "word_weight_set()" in "integrated.py".
 + Textfile of MFCC
 Place in the "~/int/DATA" directory